 - Rapid intravenous administration may result in flushing, severe itching, low blood pressure, reddening of the skin, and hives

 - Systemic vancomycin exposure may result in acute kidney injury (AKI); the risk of AKI increases as systemic exposure/serum levels increase; additional risk factors for AKI in patients vancomycin include receipt of concomitant drugs known to be kidney damage, in patients with pre-existing renal impairment or with co-morbidities that predispose to renal impairment; interstitial inflammation of the kidneys also reported in patients receiving vancomycin

 - Endocarditis prophylaxis: Use only for high-risk patients, per American Heart Association guidelines

-- Unclear whether drug is damaging to the kidneys or damaging to the brain or nervous system in regular doses, but increased kidney damage and inner ear damage are associated with pre-existing kidney (renal) impairment, advanced age, dehydration; also appears to potentiate kidney-/braintoxic effects of other drugs
+- Unclear whether a drug is damaging to the kidneys or damaging to the brain or nervous system in regular doses but increased kidney damage and inner ear damage are associated with pre-existing kidney (renal) impairment, advanced age, dehydration; also appears to potentiate kidney-/braintoxic effects of other drugs

 - Risk of neutropenia increases with doses greater than 25 g (reversible following discontinuation of therapy)

 - Avoid extravasation; necrosis may occur

 - Prolonged use may result in fungal or bacterial superinfection